 Please review this "healthy-dores" checklist below to insure that you have reviewed information before coming on campus:

 - Step 1- Submit your immunization records to the Student Health Center by visiting this Immunization Requirements page of our website.
 You will find pertinent due dates and information for your program including a link to our secure student health portal.
 Note that you can not register for classes until your immunization form is received and reviewed for full compliance by Student Health per VU and State of Tennessee guidelines.
-Fall Undergraduates register in June, while Graduate and Medical programs vary.
+Fall Undergraduates register in June, Medical School and Nursing in July, and Graduate programs vary.

 - Step 2- Submit an insurance waiver by August 1st (fall) or Jan.1st (spring) if you have comparable insurance and wish to waive the Vanderbilt Student Health Insurance from Gallagher Student Insurance.
 This waiver can be found on the Insurance page of our website.
 If you do not submit a waiver for comparable coverage, your student account will be automatically billed by Student Accounts.